cruznunez/cruznunez/README.md

   - **Nov** – Promoted to Senior Developer <!-- Nov 1 -->

 #### 2020
+- Started 2 projects that are still in production today
+- Managed a development team for the first time
+- Highlights
-- Started NC Fair Chance and Oye projects
+  - **Feb** – Started NC Fair Chance and deployed License Restoration Feature <!-- Feb 12, 2020 -->
+  - **Jun** – Deployed OyeText MVP and became lead developer for Oye development team <!-- Jun 8, 2020 -->